phamthanhsang-cs/mitre-filter/README.md

 # mitre-filter
-i use this Python script to filter TTPs from MITRE NAV json file
+i created this Python script to filter TTPs from MITRE NAV json file